paul-mccormack/RoboShadowAgentDeployment/README.md

 ```Powershell
 New-GuestConfigurationPolicy @policyParameters
 ```
-This command will create a subfolder in your working directory named policies and within a json policy definition file suitable for deploying to Azure.
+This command will create a subfolder in your working directory named policies containing a json policy definition file suitable for deploying to Azure.

 ![alt text](https://github.com/paul-mccormack/RoboShadowAgentDeployment/blob/main/images/new_guest_configuration_policy.jpg)